Skip to main content

 Although Steamtown’s course may be fast, it is not necessarily easy.
 The significant down hills in the first eight miles tend to beat up your quads making it a challenge to tackle the three notable up hills in the last three miles of the course.
 The up hills aren’t terribly long (one to four blocks each) or terribly steep, but their locations in the last few miles can take their toll on even the most experienced runners.

 The 14 aid stations will have Gatorade and water.
 A few will have miscellaneous snacks.
-There will not be GU or gel on the course.
+There will be two gel stations on the course.

 There will be port-a-lavs at the start, along the course, and at the finish.